runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 rule { M:Map [ K <- V ] #Equals M [ K <- V' ] } => { V #Equals V' } [simplification, anywhere]
 ```

-which formalizes our internal understanding of why `?C ==Int B`, stating that
+which formalizes our internal understanding of `?C ==Int B`.
+The rule states
-we update the same key in the same map with two values, and the resulting maps
+that when we update the same key in the same map with two values, and the
-are equal, then the two values must be equal as well.
-The `[simplification]`
+resulting maps are equal, then the two values must be equal as well.
+The
-attribute indicates to K to use this rule to simplify the state when trying to
+`[simplification]` attribute indicates to K to use this rule to simplify the
-prove claims.
-We will ignore the `anywhere` attribute for now.
-Re-run the K
+state when trying to prove claims.
+We will ignore the `anywhere` attribute for
-prover, which should now return `#Top`, indicating that K was able to use the
+now.
+Re-run the K prover, which should now return `#Top`, indicating that K was
-simplification and prove the required claims.
+able to use the simplification and prove the required claims.

 4. Next, we show how to state and prove properties of `while` loops.
 In particular, we consider the following loop